-Southern-Style Cheesy Hashbrown Casserole is one of the ultimate comfort food casseroles that I make, this one has absolutely no canned soup, is made with chunky-style hashbrowns, deliciously mild cheddar cheese, white sharp cheddar cheese, heavy cream, sour cream, minced carrots, chopped onions, and seasoned with Cajun seasoning, kosher salt, and freshly ground peppercorns, then placed in a hot oven and baked to perfection until bubbly and lightly browned.
+Southern-Style Cheesy Hashbrown Casserole is one of the ultimate comfort food casseroles that I make, and this one has absolutely no canned soup.
+It is made with chunky-style hashbrowns, deliciously mild cheddar cheese, white sharp cheddar cheese, heavy cream, sour cream, minced carrots, chopped onions, and seasoned with Cajun seasoning, kosher salt, and freshly ground peppercorns.
+Then placed in a hot oven and baked to perfection until bubbly and lightly browned.

-Southern-Style Cheesy Hashbrown Casserole is a favorite of the covered dishes here in the South, however, we have heard this fabulous iconic casserole using hashbrowns called by few different names in other regions, such as Hashbrown Casserole, and even Funeral Potatoes in Utah.
-I don’t care what name you want to call it, it’s so darn good!
+Southern-Style Cheesy Hashbrown Casserole is a favorite of the covered dishes here in the South; however, we have heard this fabulous iconic casserole using hashbrowns called by few different names in other regions.
+Such as Hashbrown Casserole, and even Funeral Potatoes in Utah.
+I don’t care what name you want to call it, and it’s so darn good!

 Along time ago, I gave all my condensed canned soups the boot from my pantry, so this yummy casserole recipe for Southern-Style Cheesy Hashbrown Casserole is made from scratch, well all except those frozen hash browns of course.
-Now, some folks still prefer theirs with can cream of celery, there is nothing wrong with a shortcut here and there.
+Now, some folks still prefer theirs with can cream of celery; there is nothing wrong with a shortcut here and there.
 I can tell you there are a few times I have taken that shortcut myself.
-Trust me it does save some time.
+Trust me, and it does save some time.

 Southern-Style Cheesy Hashbrown Casserole is a deliciously creamy, cheesy, comfort food that I only make on special occasions because Y’all know some of these ingredients will hit my backside like nobody’s business if I ate it as often as I like to.
 So remember to enjoy your Southern-Style Cheesy Hashbrown Casserole, but enjoy with moderation ladies and gents!